dvdmtw98/blog/Post Vault/articles/2021-03-11-tryhackme-blue.md

 ![Metasploit Exploit Options](images/thm-blue/metasploit-exploit-options.png)

-Looking at the output we can see that the RHOSTS field is empty that we need to enter the value for that field
+Looking at the output we can see that the RHOSTS field is empty, we need to enter the value for that field

 ![Setting RHOSTS value|460](images/thm-blue/set-exploit-rhosts-value.png)